-One of the most common types used by youth include mods or tanks.
-These units can be refilled when empty.
+Vaping tanks are devices that can be refilled when empty and can be parts modified.
 They may allow the user to turn the heat up or down.
 Turning the heat up creates larger vapour clouds, but is known to also increase the amount of nicotine and chemicals inhaled.
 There are also products specifically on the market to vape cannabis.

 JUUL is a product which looks very similar to a USB stick and can be very small.

 - Each pod contains as much nicotine as a pack of cigarettes.